What Is Product-Market Fit?

 - [How] Does your product meet the needs of the market?

-You should also be gathering feedback directly from your own users and customers.
+You should also be gathering customer feedback directly.
 You can use surveys, focus groups, one-on-one interviews, or a number of other methods, but the important thing is to ask.

 Step 2: Determine the Size of Your Market